spencertipping/ni/README.md

                     (see //help/c)
     c++'...'
 Compile '...' as C++ and run the result on entire stream (requires 'c++' compiler; see //help/c)
+    zig'...'
+Run '...' as Zig, running on the entire stream (requires Zig compiler)

     Bd64M           Copy stream through a 64M disk-backed FIFO